marcorm69/lovelace-thermostat-card/README.md

 * [custom:layout-card](https://github.com/thomasloven/lovelace-layout-card)
 * [custom:button-card](https://github.com/custom-cards/button-card)

 All cards can be installed via [HACS](https://github.com/hacs/integration)

+> In order to install this card the basic knowledge of HA architecture and yaml is required (sensor, package)

+> For advanced configuration (change colors, style, structure or other) the knowledge of css and advanced  knowledge of yaml and HA is reqired

+I do not provide support in this regard

 ## Introduction

 This version consists of the following files: